Glossary term

 Definition 2

 Just Transition of the Workforce means addressing existing and potential social and economic inequalities that affect a workforce as an organisation decarbonises.
-This can include:
+This can include one or more of the following:

-(c) providing financial compensation for job losses or other inequalities that may arise; and
+(c) providing financial compensation for job losses or other inequalities that may arise

 (d) helping employees relocate to access replacement work.